 A lively 27-block community surrounding Union Square Park in the heart of San Francisco makes up the Union Square BID.
 It is generally bordered on the north by Bush Street, on the east by Kearny Street, on the south by Market Street and on the west Taylor Street.
 Within this service area there are 600 parcels, which include both public and private ownership.

-- 3 FTE dispatchers coordinate member services via phone, email and the Union Square Everywhere App between 7am-9pm daily.
+- 4 FTE Member Services Representatives respond to cleaning and safety requests via phone, email and the Union Square Everywhere App between 24/7 daily.

-- A San Francisco Police Department 10B officer is on duty for the USBID for 10 hours daily.
+- 2 San Francisco Police Department 10B officers is on duty for the USBID for 20 hours daily 7 am - 5 pm and 1 pm - 11 pm.
 This officer mitigates crime, responds to requests from members and ensures enforcement of laws including quality of life matters.